cdoucet/intphys/README.md

 * The final step is to package the `NaivePhysics/NaivePhysics.uproject` project into a standalone binary.
-We provide the `build_package.sh` for doing that, but the first time (i.e. right after a compilation from scratch) it seems not to work.
+We provide the `tools/build_package.sh` for doing that, but the first time (i.e. right after a compilation from scratch) it seems not to work.